What’s the best mobile operating sytem for pharmacy?

 Just a thought.

-5 thoughts on “What’s the best mobile operating sytem for pharmacy?”
+5 responses to “What’s the best mobile operating sytem for pharmacy?”

 What ever you can give me I would be very appreciative.